39 Museums in Salvador: Discover the history and culture of Bahia

 Importance

-The museum is an important institution that preserves and exhibits a rich heritage of art and culture, with a collection that highlights the intersection between sacred art and handicrafts, both Portuguese and northeastern.
-The inclusion of significant historical items, such as Princess Isabel’s garments and Pope Pius X’s skullcap, adds an additional layer of importance to the museum, connecting it to events and figures of historical relevance.
+The Museum is an important institution that preserves and exhibits a rich heritage of art and culture, with a collection that highlights the intersection between sacred art and craftsmanship, both Portuguese and Northeastern.
+The inclusion of significant historical items, such as the dresses of Princess Isabel and the skullcap of Pope Pius X, gives the museum an additional layer of importance, linking it to events and personalities of historical relevance.

-A visit to the Henriqueta Catharino Museum of Ancient and Popular Art offers a unique opportunity to explore the wealth of cultural and artistic heritage, reflecting the diversity and importance of the collections it encompasses.
+A visit to the Henriqueta Catharino Museum of Ancient and Popular Art is a unique opportunity to discover the city’s rich cultural and artistic heritage, which reflects the diversity and importance of the collections it houses.

 19. Ilê Ohun Lailai Museum (Ilê Axé Opô Afonjá)